GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ### One-Point Perspective

 In a one-point perspective drawing, the camera is aimed perpendicularly to one of the faces of the building, with the result that only lines moving away from the camera appear to converge.
-This creates the kind of classical, balanced image that was popular among Renaissanice painters who were first experimenting with perspective.
+This creates the kind of classical, balanced image that was often used by Renaissanice painters who were first experimenting with perspective.

 ![school of athens](images/13-2/school-of-athens.jpg#img-left)